Basic Rules

 Earning Experience

-When a player survives a Resonance Cascade they triggered, they earn experience points equal to their total Resonance multiplied by their current level.
-A level 3 character whose Cascade was triggered by 7 Resonance earns 21 XP.
+When a player survives a Resonance Cascade they triggered, they earn experience equal to your Resonance multiplied by your current level.
+A level 3 character whose a Cascade triggered by a Resonance total of 7 earns 21 XP.
 The greater the pressure allowed to build before it broke, the greater the reward for enduring what came next.
 Experience is individual.
 Each player tracks their own XP separately.
 There are no shared pools and no group rewards.
 What you survive is yours.

 Leveling Up